batuhansk/tkapi/README.md

 tkapi is a Node.js API wrapper that provides to Turkish Airlines API endpoints.

-You can use this endpoints:
+You can use these endpoints:
  # getAvailability
 The Availability Request message requests Flight Availability for a city pair on a specific date for a specific number and type of passengers.
 Calendar with best price of each day in a week and full flight list with their price depending on cabin will be provided.
  # getFareFamilyList